Tutorial – Lettering 1

 Apart from the word “Montagnard” shown above, I have not woven anything with this lettering technique.
 I would like to try it in finer yarn…say a number 20 for the base warp and weft and perhaps weave a bookmark with a word on it.

-Here are all the letters that I have been able to chart from the woven bands that my Montagnard weaving teacher showed me…
+Here are all the letters that I have been able to chart from the woven bands that my weaving teacher, Ju Nie, showed me…

 And here is a letter P that I saw on my last visit with the weavers which I haven’t charted yet….